Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 **Test your work.**

 - Write a query that deletes an item from your list
-  - You should get the deleted item and be able to display its fields
+  - You should get the deleted item from the query
 - Try deleting an id that doesn't exist it should return null

 <!-- > -->